St Colmac Cottages Stone Circle, Bute

 Rothesay's Victorian Toilets - 2.9 miles (Historic Building)

 St Ninian's Bay Standing Stones - 3.2 miles (Prehistoric Site)

-Nearest Accommodation to St Colmac Cottages Stone Circle:
+Nearest Holiday Cottages to St Colmac Cottages Stone Circle:

 Nearby accommodation is calculated 'as the crow flies' from St Colmac Cottages Stone Circle.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.